Shannon-Goddard/Goddard_Shannon_Mapping_Earthquakes/README.md

 - Add a third map style to allow the user to select from three different maps.

 ## Challenge Summary
+For the challenge, a third map style is added to the logic.js file and has the following:
+- It is added to the baseMaps.
+- When selected the map style is present on the map.
+- The earthquake and tectonic data are present on the map style.
 <img align="left" width="260" src="/pics/street.png"><img align="left" width="260" src="/pics/satellite.png"><img align="left" width="260" src="/pics/dark.png">
 <br/>
 <br/>